Korat: History

-Korat cat and Siamese cat in Tamra Maew (The Cat-Book Poems) thought to originate from the Ayutthaya Kingdom (1351 to 1767 AD).
+Korat cat and Siamese cat in Tamra Maew (The Cat-Book Poems) thought to originate from the Ayutthaya Kingdom (1351 to 1767 CE).
 Over a dozen are now kept in the National Library of Thailand.

 The probable first allusion to the breed is in the Thai Tamra Maew (The Cat-Book Poems), authored between 1350 and 1767 CE and now in the National Library of Thailand.
 However, the illustration of the Korat in this book is not detailed enough to be definitive as to the breed portrayed.
 In recent years, the Korat was pictured on a postage stamp in Thailand.
 An example hangs in the city of Korat's post office.

 Korats first appeared in Britain under the name "Blue Siamese" in 1889 and 1896, but these solid blue cats did not conform to the cat show judges' perception of a Siamese cat, and they disappeared by 1901.
 One early import, "Dwina", owned by Russian Blue breeder Mrs. Constance Carew-Cox and mentioned in Frances Simpson's The Book of the Cat (1903), reputedly produced a large number of "Siamese" kittens; the other, Mrs. B. Spearman's Blue Siamese male, "Nam Noi", was disqualified as a Siamese, but accepted in the Russian or Any Other Blue class in which he placed first (WR Hawkins, "Around the Pens", July 1896).
 Spearman tried unsuccessfully to import more of these "Blue Siamese".

 Korats first appeared in the US in the 1950s.
 In 1959, Cedar Glen cattery was the first to import a pair of Korats to the US for breeding: a male named Nara and a female named Darra.
 In 1966, the Korat was accepted into championship status, through the efforts of a breeder from Maryland.